Member FAQs

 Q: How do I cancel my membership?

 You may cancel your membership using your Member Services account.
 The Coop will process the return of your member investment (this takes approximately two weeks), or you may donate it to the Coop.
 If one member of a household is leaving the Coop permanently, we will need a new address and phone number for this person.
-If we do not have a new address, we cannot process the leave.
-Please note that permanent leaves will not be processed because one member of a household does not want to be a Coop member anymore.
-The member going on permanent leave has to move away from the household or the whole household will be required to take a leave.
+We cannot process the leave if we do not have a new address.
+Please note that permanent leaves will not be processed because one household member does not want to be a Coop member anymore.
+The member going on permanent leave has to move away from the household, or the whole household will be required to take a leave.

 Q: Can I put my membership on hold for a while?

-If you need to leave the Coop for six weeks or more, you may take a temporary leave of absence from your Coop work.
-During this time your membership will be put on hold, and you will not be allowed to shop, work, or enter the Coop, even as a visitor.
+If you need to leave the Coop for six weeks or more, you may take a temporary leave of absence from the Coop.
+During this time, your membership will be on hold, and you will not be allowed to shop, work, or enter the Coop, even as a visitor.
 If you are part of a Coop household, you must be leaving your residence to take a leave of absence.
 If you are staying home and want to take a leave because you cannot meet the work requirement, all members of your household have to go on leave as well.
-You can request a leave of absence in Member Services.
+You can request a leave of absence through your Member Services account.

 Q: How do I make member payments?

 Member payments must be made at a checkout or cashier station.
-To make these payments you must present your member card or a printed entrance slip to the checkout worker or cashier and tell them that you are making a “member payment.”
-You may pay by cash or debit card, and you must specify the amount you wish to pay and whether you want it to go toward your joining fee or investment.
-If you are paying for another member, you must know their member number.
+You may pay by cash or debit card and must specify the amount you wish to pay and whether you want it to go toward your joining fee or investment.
+You must know their member number if you are paying for another member.
 Save your paid-in-full receipt every time you make a member payment.

-If you’re not sure how much you owe, you can check ask at the entrance desk or Membership Office.
+If you’re not sure how much you owe, you can ask in the Membership Office or Service Desk.

 Q. What income-based assistance programs does the Coop accept for the reduced member-owner equity investment (MOEI)?